hafniatimes/hafniatimes.github.io/STYLE.md

 #### Hyphenated Compound Modifiers ####

-Use hyphenate [compound modifiers][hcm] only for disambiguation, not too dissimilarly to the Oxford Comma.
-Adverbs are rarely, if ever, cause for ambiguity---especialy those ending in -ly---so “wildly popular app” should go unhyphenated.
+Use hyphenate [compound modifiers][] only for disambiguation, not too dissimilarly to the Oxford Comma.
+Adverbs are rarely, if ever, cause for ambiguity—especialy those ending in -ly—so “wildly popular app” should go unhyphenated.

 #### Abbreviations ####